djangdal/new_project_readme/README.md

     - Steps to test the pull request
     - Link to corresponding feature card on (trello?)

+## Delivering a new version
+Perform the following steps when creating a new delivery:
+1. Make sure the current state of develop is ready for delivery
+2. Merge delivery into the master branch
+3. Create a tag on the master branch explaining the delivery.
+For example "AppStore_V1.0.3"

 ### Reviewing a pull request
 This is the most important part of developing.
 Consider the following when reviewing: